1920s fashion was the perfect blend between style and function. Beautiful clothes that allowed women to move.

 In the United States women won the right to vote in 1920.
 And in the same year Congress said it was illegal to sell alcohol.

-Nightclubs became the venues for men and women to get dressed up, take their automobile, and go out drinking and listen to the new sounds of Jazz music.
+Nightclubs became the mythical venue for men and women to get dressed up, take their automobile, and go out drinking and listen to the new sounds of jazz music.
 This 1920s nightlife scene has remained a staple of hip young people ever since.

 When World War One ended in 1918, society had never seen so much carnage on such a wide scale.
 The "Flaming Youth" as they became known, felt they needed to live their lives now, because the future they said, wasn't guaranteed.

-Quotes like this from Lois Long became the rallying cry among young people in the 20's:
+Famous reporter, Lois Long's words became the rallying cry of the youth in the 20's:

-It is a myth that the dresses of the 1920s were short the entire decade, it wasn't until around 1925 that the hemlines of ladies dresses reached anywhere near the knee.
+It is a myth that the dresses of the 1920s were short the entire decade, it wasn't until around 1925 that the hemlines of ladies dresses reached anywhere close to the knee.

-The hemline was mid-calf at the end of the 1910s and stayed there all the way until 1922.
-And surprisingly, the hemline dropped in 1923 and 24.
-In 1925 it, famously, rose all the way to the knee.
+Surprisingly, the hemline dropped in 1923 and 24.
+In 1925 it famously rose all the way to the knee.

 Daytime dresses of the 1920s were shapeless affairs, they didn't hug a woman's curves, instead they hung loosely, often even the sleeves were worn loose as well.